 - Maintain contact with students while they are away.
 Staff members provide support for students and monitor world events for their health and safety

-- Provides orientations and/or Pre-Departure Conference for students going abroad pertaining to specific counties, cross-cultural issues, and health and safety abroad (the Pre-Departure Conference is required).
+- Provides orientations for students going abroad pertaining to specific counties, cross-cultural issues, and health and safety abroad (the Pre-Departure Orientation is required).

 - Conducts gathering for returning students that allows them to share their experiences and discuss the challenges of returning home